Gaussian Process-based calculation of look-elsewhere trials factor: Introduction

 The most straightforward way to estimate the trials factor is to analyse a large ensemble of Monte Carlo data sets (toy data sets or ``toys'') generated from the background model and to count how many times the significance exceeds a local significance level.
 However, Monte Carlo toys are usually expensive to analyse in terms of computational resources.

-Gross and Vitells, in their studies of the look-elsewhere effect~\cite{gross2010,vitells2011}, suggested a way to estimate the trials factor for large local significances $\gtrsim 3\sigma$.
-Their approach sets the upper bound to the trials factor based on the average Euler characteristic of the $\chi^2$ field, a field that emerges from the signal nuisance parameter scan.
-In the one-dimensional case the average Euler characteristic can be estimated from the average number of up-crossings counted at some reference level of local significance and then propagated to higher levels.
+Gross and Vitells, in their studies of the look-elsewhere effect~\cite{gross2010,vitells2011}, suggested a way to estimate the upper bound on the trials factor, which for large local significances $\gtrsim 3\sigma$ approaches the true value.
+Their method sets the upper bound to the trials factor based on the average Euler characteristic of the $\chi^2$ field, a field that emerges from the signal nuisance parameter scan.
+In the one-dimensional case the average Euler characteristic can be estimated from the average number of upcrossings (figure~\ref{fig:hyy-upcrossings}) counted at some reference level of local significance and then propagated to higher levels.
 This method, however, can be very conservative when applied to lower significances.
+In this work, we argue that a relatively small number of carefully designed background toys can be used efficiently to provide more precise and less conservative estimates for the trials factor, as well as more precise estimates for low-significance upcrossings.

 We focus on models with a test statistic that follows a $\chi^2$ distribution with 1 degree of freedom.
-This allows us to turn the $\chi^2$ field into a significance field that we then propose in Sec.~\ref{sec:method} to approximate with a Gaussian Process whose covariance matrix is calculated with a set of Asimov data sets.
+This allows us to turn the $\chi^2$ field into a significance field (figure~\ref{fig:hyy-upcrossings}) that we then propose in section~\ref{sec:method} to approximate with a Gaussian Process (GP) whose kernel, approximated with a covariance matrix calculated with the carefully designed toys.
 The resulting GP allows us to efficiently sample approximate Monte Carlo toys and, therefore, to quickly evaluate the trials factor via an approximate brute force method.

+It is worth mentioning that the idea of using the GP in relation to hypothesis testing when a nuisance parameter is present only under the alternative is not new and was studied by Davies~\cite{davies77}.
+We, however, build on top of this idea with a suggestion of a practical way to estimate the GP kernel.

-As described in Sec.~\ref{subsec:upcross_adhoc}, once the covariance of the GP is determined, the average number of up-crossings can, in fact, be computed analytically.
-We also discuss some peculiarities of the trials factor estimation on a finite grid in Sec~\ref{subsec:sneaks}.
+As described in section~\ref{subsec:upcross_adhoc}, once the covariance of the GP is determined, the average number of upcrossings can, in fact, be computed analytically.
+We also discuss some peculiarities of the trials factor estimation on a finite grid in section~\ref{subsec:sneaks}.

-We demonstrate our method applied to the background template model used by Gross and Vitells in their study (Sec.~\ref{subsec:example_gv}) as well as exponential background models with 1-dimensional (Sec.~\ref{subsec:example_hyy}) and 2-dimensional (Sec.~\ref{subsec:example_hyy2d}) search regions inspired by searches for a resonance due to $H\rightarrow\gamma\gamma$ decays in proton-proton collisions at the Large Hadron Collider~\cite{PhysRevLett.108.111803,CMSHyy}.
+We demonstrate our method applied to the background template model used by Gross and Vitells (GV) in their study (section~\ref{subsec:example_gv}) as well as exponential background models with 1-dimensional (section~\ref{subsec:example_hyy}) and 2-dimensional (section~\ref{subsec:example_hyy2d}) search regions inspired by searches for a resonance due to $H\rightarrow\gamma\gamma$ decays in proton-proton collisions at the Large Hadron Collider~\cite{PhysRevLett.108.111803,CMSHyy}.